OdlerM/OdlerM/README.md

 - 👋 Hi, I’m Michal Odler; I studied statistics and data analysis at the Masaryk University in Czech Republic and I concluded my studies in June 2022 with a Master's degree.
 - 👀 I’m interested in everything data science, especially ML algorithms, their application and productionalization in the world
 - 🖥️ Currently working as a data scientist at DataSentics and doing freelance data analyst/engineer work at DEMDIS.
-- 📖 My current toolset: Azure (mainly Azure Databricks), PySpark, R, git, Docker...
+- 📖 My current toolset: Azure (Data Factory, Databricks), Python (scikit, pandas), PySpark, SQL, R, git/GitHub
 - 📫 You can reach me on my main e-mail adress odler.michal@gmail.com or my LinkedIn profile.

 <!---